achyudh/pyfunc/README.md

 # PyFunc-Signature-Parser
-Walks Python AST and parses doctrings to provide hints to MyPy for checking inconsistencies between docstrings and code Edit Add topics.
+Walks Python AST and parses doctrings to provide hints to MyPy for checking inconsistencies between docstrings and code.

 *Note: This repository is outdated.
 The actual code for this repository is being hosted privately till we send out our draft for publication.*

 ## Modules